Welcome to our history page. You can navigate using the upper gallery or just scrolling down your page.

 The Garden Center has expanded and carries many varieties of plants and products That are hard to find, backed by a knowledgeable staff.

-Statesville Haunted Prison Inc. is founded.
-16,000 square feet of pure terror.
-Voted #1 in Chicago land every year since 2000.
+Statesville Haunted Prison Inc.® is founded.
+It has grown to over 23,000 square feet of pure terror.
+Voted #1 in the Midwest 12 out of 14 years!

 Kaity and Zach at their satellite produce stands have become welcomed fixtures In the surrounding areas.